iamrahul-9/swc-group2/SoftCon2020_Assignment_1/ANSWERS.md

  * Encodes the given input as a sequence of words.
  * @param input A multiple of three bytes
  * @return A String that can be {@link #decode(String) decoded} to the input again.
- * @throws IllegalArgumentException If input is not a multiple of three bytes */ public String encodePadded(byte[] input) {
+ * @throws IllegalArgumentException If the input is not a multiple of three bytes */ public String encodePadded(byte[] input) {
 	Preconditions.checkArgument(input.length % 3 == 0, "input needs to be padded to a multipe of three");